 WGO Training Centers

-Since 2000, the World Gastroenterology Organisation (WGO) has established 17 Training Centers to enable medical practitioners and healthcare workers, especially those from developing, low resource countries, to experience the very best training opportunities and enhance their skills at an international standard.
-Click here to learn more about the impact the WGO Training Centers are having across the globe.
+Since 2000, WGO has established 23 WGO Training Centers to enable physicians and healthcare workers, especially those from developing, low resource countries, to experience the very best training opportunities and enhance their skills at an international standard.
+Click here to learn more about the impact the Training Centers are having across the globe.

-The Outreach Program is designed to facilitate the relationship between equipment manufacturers and/or institutions with Training Centers, public hospitals or clinics in low-resource areas in need of equipment or teaching materials.
-To become a donor or for more information, please click here
+The Outreach Program is designed to facilitate the relationship between equipment manufacturers and/or institutions with Training Centers, public hospitals and clinics in low-resource areas in need of equipment or teaching materials.
+For more information, please click here.

 Train the Trainers in Colonoscopy, Wolverhampton, UK!

-In collaboration with the British Society of Gastroenterology, WGO is pleased to announce that a Train the Trainers in Colonoscopy course will take place in Wolverhampton, UK from 11-13 June 2014.
-Physicians from the 17 WGO Training Centers will be attending as delegates for this course.
-A full report of the meeting will be made available shortly!
+In collaboration with the British Society of Gastroenterology, WGO is pleased to announce that a Train the Trainers in Colonoscopy course took place in Wolverhampton, UK from 11-13 June 2014.
+A full report of the meeting was featured in the October issue of e-WGN!

 Cape Town, South Africa 2014!

-In partnership with the South African Gastroenterology Society (SAGES), TTT will be be held in Cape Town, South Africa from 31 August to 3 September 2014.
+In partnership with the South African Gastroenterological Society (SAGES), TTT was held in Cape Town, South Africa from 31 August to 3 September 2014.
+A summary of the meeting was featured in the January issue of e-WGN!

 Brand New WGO Guidelines Now Available!

-These guideline have been updated and are available in various languages for download free of charge.
+These guidelines have been updated and are available in multiple languages for download free of charge.
 The Guidelines Homepage is now available in Mandarin & Russian!
 Click below to view either version.

-WGO Announces Its Release of an IBS Webcast!
+WGO's IBS Webcast Now in Multiple Languages!
 The program, which stemmed from the WDHD 2012 theme, targets those common symptoms most associated with IBS.
 Click the image below to begin viewing!

 The Benign Barrett's and Cancer Taskforce 'BoB CAT' consensus group's overview, the International Consensus of the Management of Benign Barrett's, is nearing conclusion!
-Watch for updates in the next months and begin reading now!
+Watch for updates and begin reading now!

 WGO Endorsement of Meetings

 Are you interested in WGO endorsing your meeting?
-WGO's Meeting Endorsement Policy and Application are now available for download.
-To learn more about the process, click here
+WGO's Meeting Endorsement Policy and Application are available here.